saurabhdas2/saurabhdas2.github.io/_posts/2019-05-25-month-to-master-challenge-capital-cities.md

 This is  inspired by blog series of [Max Deutsch](https://medium.com/@maxdeutsch), in which he picks up challenging tasks, to complete it in 30 days.
 The best among that,was the chess match with Magnus C.

 In this series, I will be picking up (_somewhat!_) tough challenges, which I would aim to complete in a month.
-In the interim, I will be blogging about the preparation and process, that is going into solving the challenge.
+In the interim, I will be blogging about the preparation and process, that is going into solving the challenge .

 ### Why am I doing this?
 To challenge myself, to new boudaries of knowledge and perseverance.